marvinscham/disenchanter/README.md

 Put the `disenchanter.rb` file in the same folder as your `LeagueClient.exe`, e.g. `C:\Riot Games\League of Legends`.

+You need to be logged into your League Client for this to work properly.

 Running the script (`ruby disenchanter.rb`) without any options will present you with a help message.

 ### Options